-An often ignored part of any earthing system design is the civils, e.g. more specifically, the foundations.
-It’s not often recognised that concrete is porous, so when wet has a low resistivity.
+An often ignored part of any earthing system design is the civil engineers, e.g. more specifically, the foundations.
+Not often recognising that concrete is porous, so when wet has a low resistivity.
 As a result, rebar can be used to great effect to reduce earth resistance without significant additional cost.
-This by itself had the most significant impact on the touch voltage hazards.
-Additional surface voltage control, and fence bonds were also introduced.
+This fact by itself had the most significant impact on the touch voltage hazards, together with introducing further surface voltage control and fence bonds.

 - Rubbish in = Rubbish out.
-Robust, accurate, correct Data must be used at the outset to develop accurate model
+Robust, accurate, correct Data must be used at the outset to develop a precise model

-- Ignoring the contribution parts of the above ground network can play when modelling the impact of rail bonds.
-It’s important not to assume something is going to improve the situation – proof is required that any additional bonding actually makes the site safer.
+- Ignoring the contribution parts of the above-ground network can play when modelling the impact of rail bonds.
+It’s important not to assume something is going to improve the situation – requiring the proof that any additional bonding makes the site safer.

-- Safe environment designed without introducing additional costs.
-By modelling existing structures, it was possible to use the existing equipment to reduce the hazards on site without requiring additional construction which more than paid for the cost of the study work.
+- Designing a safe environment without introducing additional costs.
+By modelling existing structures, it was possible to use the existing equipment to reduce the hazards on-site without requiring new construction, which more than paid for the cost of the study work.